jeffreylandes/traffic/README.md

 ## Structure
 ```
+| migrations / # contains database migration scripts to create a PostGIS table containing road geometries and their corresponding ADT values.
 | predictive/  # contains scripts to generative featurized data from a GeoPandas dataframe and infrastructure to train a GraphCNN model
 | scripts/  # contains scripts to generate clean data, combining official Minnesota ADT values with OSM road data
 Makefile